tc39/proposal-temporal/docs/plainyearmonth.md

 ### yearMonth.**month** : number

+### yearMonth.**monthCode** : string

-The above read-only properties allow accessing the year and month individually.
+The above read-only properties allow accessing the year or month individually.

+- `year` is a signed integer representing the number of years relative to a calendar-specific anchor date.
+  For calendars that use eras, the anchor is usually aligned with the latest era so that `eraYear === year` for all dates in that era.
+  However, some calendars like Japanese may use a different anchor.
+- `month` is a positive integer representing the ordinal index of the month in the current year.
+  For calendars like Hebrew or Chinese that use leap months, the same-named month may have a different `month` value depending on the year.
+  The first month in every year has `month` equal to `1`.
+  The last month of every year has `month` equal to the `monthsInYear` property.
-> **NOTE**: The possible values for the `month` property start at 1, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).
+  `month` values start at 1, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).
+- `monthCode` is a calendar-specific, non-empty string which identifies the month in a year-independent way.
+  For calendars that do not use leap months, `monthCode` is the same as `month.toString()`.

+Either `month` or `monthCode` can be used in `from` or `with` to refer to the month.
+Similarly, in calendars that user eras an `era`/`eraYear` pair can be used in place of `year` when calling `from` or `with`.

 Usage examples: